La’Toya Cooper

 Nadia Savira Chrisanto

-Nadia Savira Chrisanto (she/her) is the Assistant Operations + Digital Assets Manager at the Center for Cultural Innovation (CCI).
+Nadia S. Chrisanto (she/her) is the Operations Manager at the Center for Cultural Innovation (CCI).
 She is passionate about advocacy, accessibility, equity, inclusivity, fat liberation, and social justice issues, particularly within the undocumented & immigrant community.
-Nadia’s professional experiences include serving as the Curatorial & Program Assistant at the California African American Museum (CAAM) and the Administrative Assistant for the Education & Public Programs Department at the LA County Museum of Art (LACMA).
+Nadia has previously worked at the California African American Museum (CAAM) and Los Angeles County Museum of Art (LACMA).
 Her expertise includes nonprofit operations & administration, programming, curatorial & exhibitions planning, and grantmaking.
-She was the elected Leadership Council Co-Chair for the Emerging Arts Leaders Los Angeles, was a fellow in the ACTIVATE: Delegates program, and is currently a mentor for the ACTIVATE: Protege program.
+She was an ACTIVATE alumni, a mentor for the ACTIVATE: Protege program, and a former Co-Chair for the Emerging Arts Leaders Los Angeles.
 Nadia is currently serving on the board of Arts for LA.

-Born in Jakarta, Indonesia, Nadia moved to Los Angeles in 2002 with her family to seek stability and safety.
 Nadia received her A.A. in History, Humanities, and Social & Behavioral Sciences from Pasadena City College and her B.A. in History from California State Polytechnic University Pomona.
-Nadia is a cat mom to her two spoiled kitties, Boba and Mochi.
-She enjoys playing video games and experimenting with new recipes in her free time.
+She enjoys reading and experimenting with new recipes & cooking techniques in her free time.

 Yamily Pardio